 Fire Weather - Related Park and Trail Restrictions

-Very High Fire Danger precautions are in effect for
+Extreme Fire Danger Restrictions are in place for ALL Regional Parks.

 Black Diamond Mines

 Martin Luther King Jr.

 The following restrictions remain in place for the remainder of the fire season:

 - No person shall build, light or maintain any open outdoor fire on park property except in those facilities or areas provided and so designated for that purpose.
 Exceptions to this requirement must be obtained in writing from the District Fire Chief.
 No person shall leave a fire unattended on District parklands.
 How to: Properly extinguish campfires.

 - Personal Cooking Appliances.
 Personal appliances such as gas or propane camp stove, portable barbecue or hibachi may be used under the following conditions: (I)

 - Placement in an area that will not scorch, burn or otherwise damage lawns or table tops.

 - Placement in an area at least 30 feet from any flammable material such as grass, weeds, wood chips, brush or buildings.